LSEG-API-Samples/Example.RDPAPI.Python.EUTaxonomy/README.md

-## Code sample for the article *Find the alignment of a portfolio to EU-Taxonomy objectives*.
+## Find the alignment of a portfolio to EU-Taxonomy objectives

+Python Jupyter notebook containing the working code sample.
 Read the complete article [here](https://developers.refinitiv.com/en/article-catalog/article/find-the-alignment-of-a-portfolio-to-eu-taxonomy-objectives)